FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Round 3: 1 → 2 → 3 → 4 → 5 → 6 → 7 → 8

-Although the snake format is designed for fairness, draft position still affects early-round strategy.
+The snake format aims for fairness.
+But draft position still shapes early-round strategy.

 Early Picks (Positions 1–3)